Cassava Pone (recipe)

 This post was originally published on November 5, 2008.
-It has been updated once since then.
+It has been updated twice since then.

 Mmm pone.
 A sinfully sweet childhood memory.
 Not a pudding, not a cake, but something somewhere in between.
 Pones are usually made from root vegetables.
 You can also make them with carrots, sweet potatoes and pumpkin.
 This time around I decided to try my hand at a popular local version made from cassava.
 Cassava is intriguing in that although it appears excessively dry when in its raw state, once baked it melts and morphs into a wonderful ‘gelatinous gloop’ 😆

 I saved even more time by handing the duty of grating over to J 😆 Boys as human food processors?Who knew! 😆 ….
 Alll I really had to do at this point was mix and stir 🙂 That’s the lovely thing about pone, it’s pretty much foolproof.
 The only thing you have to worry about is overbaking it.
 You don’t want it to dry out, as part of the decadence, is the creamy, moist texture.